stuartclayman/h264_over_bpp/README.md

 The receiver can print data or reconstruct a valid H264 stream to save.

-These programs can be used with an external virtualisation platform which can enact BPP behaviours to do *Packet Trimming* in order to drop chunks under certain network conditions.
+These programs can be used with an [external virtualisation platform](#vlsp ) which can enact BPP behaviours to do *Packet Trimming* in order to drop chunks under certain network conditions.

 The provided instance is the BPP Forwarder [included with this software](java/netfn/README.md)

-An alternative is: [VLSP](https://github.com/stuartclayman/VLSP) the *Very Lightweight Network & Service Platform*, which provides a set of Virtual Routers and Virtual Network Connections to create a virtualized networking and compute test environment.

 ### Packages

+These are the java packages used:

 **app**  Application entry points
 **bpp**  BPP definitions